Connecting the Dots

 Our goal is to stir Catholic Faith beliefs and generate an outcry against these Evils.

 The real problems, Apathy and Complacency (lack of interest), and satisfaction with the status quo, permit these evils to exist.
 Catholics are not motivated to fight abortion for many reasons; the most obvious is that we have not received proper instruction on our faith.
-Most don't favor abortion.
-They've rationalized it, however, as a legitimate, although unfortunate, consequence of a woman's choice.
-Certainly not a choice they would make, but they profess to respect of the choice of the woman.
-Apathy and complacency ignore the right of the baby, to life.
+For example, most Catholics don't favor abortion.
+They've rationalized, however, that it is a legitimate (legal), although unfortunate, consequence of a woman's choice.
+Certainly not a choice they would make.
+They further rationalize that since abortion is legal they will respect the choice of the woman.
+Poor or incomplete catechesis has contributed to apathy and complacency; the baby’s right to life is ignored.
 Fewer Catholics go to church.
 They are content.

 As 4C Today has struggled to mature into its envisioned entity, much has been learned about the state of the Catholic Church in the USA.
 As a result we’ve come to the realization that 4C can/should be more than just a Pro Life organization.
 Expanding our focus and goals to address the need for Internal Church evangelization actually fortifies our Pro Life objectives.
 We are first and foremost Pro Life, Pro Traditional Marriage, and Pro Religious Freedom.
 But a declining, Mass-attending Catholic population makes the Pro Life message less effective than it can/should be.